Knowledge Centre on Spiritual Care & Home-Based Chaplaincy

 • Universities and universities of applied sciences

-Meaning and purpose are not the exception, but a natural and integral part of care and society.
+Meaning-in-life isnot the exception, but a natural and integral part of human lives, care and society.

 Wil je meer weten of heb je een opmerking?